consiglionazionaledellericerche/jscontact-tools/README.md

 9. Where a language is required to represent a localization and the language is not specified, `en` is used by default.

-10. Regardless of their positions inside the card, properties mapped as Anniversary objects appear in the following order:
+10. Regardless of their positions inside the vCard, properties mapped as Anniversary objects appear in the following order:

     1. BDAY (BIRTHDATE)
     2. DEATHDAY (DEATHDATE)
     3. ANNIVERSARY

-11. Regardless of their positions inside the card, properties mapped as PersonalInfo objects appear in the following order:
+11. Regardless of their positions inside the vCard, properties mapped as PersonalInfo objects appear in the following order:

     1. HOBBY
     2. INTEREST
     3. EXPERTISE

-12. Regardless of their positions inside the card, properties mapped as online Resource objects appear in the following order:
+12. Regardless of their positions inside the vCard, properties mapped as online Resource objects appear in the following order:

     1. SOURCE
     2. IMPP